NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Oenopion-Ooze Tender.md

 Choose two ability boosts.
 One must be to **Constitution** or **Intelligence**, and one is a free ability boost.

 You're trained in the Crafting skill and the Ooze Lore skill.
-You gain the [[Feats/Dubious Knowledge|Dubious Knowledge]] skill feat.
+You gain the [[Dubious Knowledge|Dubious Knowledge]] skill feat.

 *Source: Pathfinder Lost Omens: World Guide*
 *OGL*